-In May 2013, the Academy entered into an operating lease agreement with Apple[®], Inc. for the acquisition of computers, servers and networking equipment.
+In May 2013, the Academy entered into an operating lease agreement with Apple®, Inc. for the acquisition of computers, servers, and networking equipment.
 The operating lease obligation totaled \$60,258.
-The future operating lease obligation totaled \$20,086 for the year ending June 30, 2016.
+The final operating lease payment was made in the year ended June 30, 2016.